Procurement Activities

 Fujikura Group Basic Procurement Policy

 Fujikura Group Companies keep faith and honesty to suppliers.
 We always endeavor to develop collaborative, mutually-beneficial relationship with suppliers based on mutual trust.
-We do not disclose any information obtained through business with suppliers to third parties without prior consent. -
+We strictly control any information obtained through business and do not disclose without prior consent.

 Fujikura Group companies strive for environmental management program designed to minimize the impact on the environment together with our suppliers in order to contribute to preservation of global environment and realization of sustainable society.

-With corporate activities becoming more global in nature, a company’s corporate social responsibilities are being called into question not only for itself but its entire supply chain.
+As corporate activities become increasingly globalized, social responsibility is being called into question not only for Fujikura but also for the entire supply chain.

 Ten field defined by the Fujikura Group CSR Procurement Guidelines